Consultation with Our Dermatologist only £179

 I could not stop itching my body and my hair was so flakey.
 The dermatologist correctly diagnosed me with dermatitis and started me on a treatment plan on the same day which worked.”N.C Whitechapel

 Eczema can be an extremely uncomfortable skin condition that the London Dermatology Clinic has even seen prevent sleep in children.
 Contact the clinic today to get started on treatments that can make the sufferer more comfortable and to help minimize flare-ups.
-Call us on 0207 112 4924, our lines are open from 9am to 9pm Monday to Saturday.
-Alternatively, email us on email@example.com.
+Call us on 0207 112 4924, our lines are open from 9 am to 9 pm Monday to Saturday.
+Alternatively, email us at firstname.lastname@example.org.

 - Skin Conditions